DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 The `identity` scope grants access on a subset of entries based on the identity of such entries.

-This scope is sometimes when a user needs to see another users data and typically contains an Individual or Organization as the identity.
+This scope is sometimes used when a user needs to see another users data.

 In the example below, whoever is inheriting this access card can `READ` the `Case` entities opened by Individual `33bdd8a3-7652-4b64-afdd-658b330ac71b`.